learn-co-students/html-album-cover-v-000/README.md

 # HTML Album Cover

-This challenge asks that you recreate the album cover shown in the <a href="https://s3.amazonaws.com/learn-verified/MOCKUP.jpg" target="_blank">MOCKUP.jpg</a> image by writing the appropriate HTML neccesary into the index.html page.
+This challenge asks that you recreate the album cover shown in the <a href="https://s3.amazonaws.com/learn-verified/MOCKUP.jpg" target="_blank">MOCKUP.jpg</a> image by writing the appropriate HTML neccessary into the index.html page.
 Use SOURCE.md to copy and paste in all filler text needed.

 ## Tasks